Solidsilver/Compressor/README.md

 ## Building from Source

-1. **Clone:** Clone this repository: `git clone https://github.com/your-github-username/Compressor.git`
+1. **Clone:** Clone this repository: `git clone https://github.com/Solidsilver/Compressor.git`
 2. **Build:** Use Gradle to build: `./gradlew build`
 3. **Jar:** The compiled plugin JAR will be in the `build/libs` folder.

 ## Contributing

 Contributions are welcome!
-Please follow our [contributing guidelines](CONTRIBUTING.md).
+I will do my best to respond to issues and PRs in a timely manner.

 ## License

-This project is licensed under the [LICENSE-NAME] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.